bozeman42/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Days 9-10: March 20-21, 2018

+**Today's Progress**: I continued work on new player registration.
+It's working a lot better than it was previously.
+I think the remaining step will be completed when I get to the 'shop' portion of the project.
+New players will be sent to the shop and compelled to register three bullets/bites.

+**Thoughts:** I think I've improved the architecture a bit at least.
+I had some tough times emotionally the past couple days as I'm not great at the job hunt and that's causing a lot of stress.
+I'm going to start a new approach on that tomorrow and check in with a place where I interviewed last week.
+This evening I had coffee with a fellow I met at a Jr. Developer meetup.
+He's a C#/.NET developer and wants to try collaborating on a project.
+I'll have to brainstorm for projects to work on.
+I would invite him to work on ZotN, but we might sell it and I cannot pay him.

+**Link to work:** [Zombies of the North](https://github.com/bozeman42/zotn/).
+Check branches for recent work.

 ### Day 8: March 19, 2018

 **Today's Progress**: I've come to realize that I would like a lot more of the data processing and logic to occur on the server.
 I did some coding preparation for this, but also did a lot of work writing flow-charts and plans for how I want the data to flow.
 Mostly I want the client to do is check that the data format of a scanned asset is correct, then pass that assets information to the server and proceed to request the next asset.
 Especially in terms of a game I want the logic - faction assignment being the thing that triggered this realization - to take place on the server.
 Also as a test run I tried using a raspberry pi to host only the database.
 It worked quite well!
 I think I will use a raspberry pi to host the database when we roll it out.